Saving cost by optimising vendor licenses

 A benefit of the use case is that we now allow ourselves to always activate a new cell with carrier aggregation enabled.
 No need to guess if a cell should have carrier aggregation or not.
 No need to waste time on defining cell-specific parameters: If the network data collected during the cell’s first day of operation shows that carrier aggregation isn’t in demand, the license is automatically cancelled.
 At worst it costs the license fee of one day.

-With Elisa SON Software Development Kit, operators can build their own algorithms – tailored for their own unique vendor contract situation and need.
+With Elisa Automate Software Development Kit, operators can build their own algorithms – tailored for their own unique vendor contract situation and need.

 If we just look at this single use case – 4G LTE carrier aggregation feature optimisation – it has resulted in the following longer-term benefits for us: